AthenaisGautier/athenaisgautier.github.io/_pages/baking.md

 ---
 permalink: /bakingandwalking/
 title: "Other things I would like to share with you..."
-excerpt: "In this page, you can discover some of the things that made me happy over the past years."
+excerpt: "In this page, I invite you to discover some of the things (outside the academic world) that I enjoyed over the last years! "
 author_profile: true
 layout: splash
 author_profile: true
 header:
   overlay_color: "#000"
   overlay_filter: "0.4"
-  overlay_image: /assets/images/sunrise.jpeg
+  overlay_image: /assets/images/header2.jpeg
   caption: "The Alps, as seen from the University of Bern"
 redirect_from:
   - /baking/